Ep. #621: Bill Barr, Andrew Sullivan, Rep. Nancy Mace

 The latest this week is that he stole money from a homeless veteran.

-He started a GoFundMe for a homeless veteran's sick dog,
+He started a GoFundMe for a homeless veteran's sick dog.

-raised $3,000, and then kept it.
+Raised $3,000 and then kept it.

-Trump said, he's like the son I never had.
+Trump said he's like the son I never had.

 But he's one of the new Congress.

-They're not getting rid of him.
+they're not getting rid of him.
+They need the vote.

 You know, this new Congress, Marjorie Taylor Greene,

-Jim Jordan, LeBobert, all these,
+Jim Jordan, Boebert, all these,

 the zombies are in the mall.
+That's all I can say.

 It's already happened.